PECE-project/drupal-pece/README.md

 ## How to Contribute

-There are many ways of contributing to the PECE project.
-One of them is by reporting bugs or requesting features through Github in our [development repository](https://github.com/PECE-project/drupal-pece).
-Read our [contributors' guide](http://pece.readthedocs.io/en/latest/contributors.html) for more information about how to contribute code and bug fixes.

-Bug and feature requests for this project are documented in this repo’s [issues queue](https://github.com/PECE-project/pece-distro/issues).
+Bug and feature requests for this project are documented in this repo’s [issues queue](https://github.com/PECE-project/drupal-pece).
 You can contribute to the project by writing code to fix issues or to create new features.
 When contributing code, please be sure to:
 - Fork this repository.
 - Modify the code (changing only one thing at a time), and then issue a pull request for each change.
 - Follow the project's coding style (using K&R-style indentation and bracketing, commenting above each feature, and using snake case for variables).
 [Feel free to swap out with specific conventions]